Arcadocypriot Greek: Later developments

 After the collapse of the Mycenaean world, communication ended, and Cypriot was differentiated from Arcadian.
 It was written until the 3rd century BC using the Cypriot syllabary.

 Tsan was a letter in use only in Arcadia until around the 6th century BC.
-Arcadocypriot kept many characteristics of Mycenaean, early lost in Attic and Ionic, such as the /w/ sound (digamma).
+Arcadocypriot kept many characteristics of Mycenaean, lost early in the development of Attic and Ionic, such as the /w/ sound (digamma).